kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 Minimalism is about saying no so you have resources for what’s beautiful and what’s important.

-I write more about it in my [blog Minimal Changes](http://minimalchanges.com).
+I write more about it in my [website: Minimal Changes](http://minimalchanges.com).

 **11. I worked in sales. **